 A Kids’ Guide to Canada (AKGTC) project is a teacher-led initiative offering an unprecedented opportunity every K-8 student to make a personal contribution of lasting meaning and value to Canada’s future: to help create the first multilingual, multicultural and interactive guide to Canada made by kids and for kids.
 In the process, classes have a chance to meet and learn with peers from coast to coast, and help build a new era of “understanding, empathy, respect.”
 (TRC, Call to Action 63.3)

 The project takes place in 3 parts, with students first learning about cross-cultural communication, digital safety and citizenship.
-The second part of the project focuses on students creating artifacts that will be shared on an interactive map hosted by ESRI to create Canada’s first ever multilingual guide to Canada created by kids, for kids.
+The second part of the project focuses on students introducing their neighbourhood communities by posting artefacts on an interactive map hosted by ESRI to create Canada’s first ever multilingual guide to Canada by kids, for kids.
 The third part of the project focuses on teachers and students making cross Canada connections.
-Classes will use the Digital Human Library to connect with other classes across Canada to pursue deeper conversations and collaborative learning activities to learn more about each other.
+Classes use the Digital Human Library to connect with other classes across Canada to pursue deeper conversations and collaborative learning activities to learn more about each other.

 @GlobaledSsChat is a student-led Twitter Chat that connects K-12 students around the world to discuss topics related to character education, social justice, and citizenship. #GlobaledSsChat creates opportunities for students to network with others, gain perspective, build relationships with new learning partners in a literacy-rich learning environment, experience social media as a powerful platform for learning, and establish a positive digital footprint.